Is Brown Rice a Healthier Option Than White Rice?

 Potential Drawbacks of Brown Rice

-1. Digestive Issues: For some people, the high fiber content in brown rice can cause digestive discomfort, bloating, or gas.
+For some people, the high fiber content in brown rice can cause digestive discomfort, bloating, or gas.
+Slowly increasing fiber intake and staying hydrated can help mitigate these issues.

-3. Cooking Time and Texture: Brown rice takes longer to cook than white rice and has a chewier texture, which some people may not prefer.
+Brown rice takes longer to cook than white rice and has a chewier texture, which some people may not prefer.
+Using a rice cooker with a brown rice setting can ensure even cooking and a better texture.

 Potential Drawbacks of White Rice